 - 2. The Landowner shall operate and maintain the SWM Facilities as shown on the SWM Plan in good working order in accordance with the specific operation and maintenance requirements noted on the approved O & M Plan. - 3.
 The Landowner hereby grants permission to the Township, its authorized agents and employees, to enter upon the property, at reasonable times and upon presentation of proper credentials, to inspect the SWM Facilities whenever necessary.
 Whenever possible, the Township shall notify the Landowner prior to entering the property. - 4.
-In the event the Landowner fails to operate and maintain the SWM Facilities per paragraph 2, the Township or its representatives may enter upon the Property and take whatever action is deemed necessary to maintain said SWM Facilities.
-It is expressly understood and agreed that the Township is under no obligation to maintain or repair said facilities, and in no event shall this Agreement be construed to impose any such obligation on the Township. - 5.
+In the event the Landowner fails to comply with the terms of this Agreement or to take corrective measures within ten (10) days of receiving written notice from the Township, the Township or its representatives may enter upon the Property and take whatever action is deemed necessary to maintain said SWM Facilities.
+It is expressly understood and agreed that the Township is under no obligation to maintain or repair said SWM Facilities, and in no event shall this Agreement be construed to impose any such obligation on the Township. - 5.
 In the event the Township, pursuant to this Agreement, performs work of any nature, or expends any funds in performance of said work for labor, use of equipment, supplies, materials, and the like, the Landowner shall reimburse the Township for all expenses (direct and indirect) incurred, plus a 10% penalty, within 10 days of receipt of invoice from the Township. - 6.
 The intent and purpose of this Agreement is to ensure the proper maintenance of the onsite SWM Facilities by the Landowner; provided, however, that this Agreement shall not be deemed to create or affect any additional liability of any party for damage alleged to result from or be caused by stormwater runoff. - 7.
 The Landowner, its executors, administrators, assigns, and other successors in interests, shall release the township from all damages, accidents, casualties, occurrences, or claims which might arise or be asserted against said employees and representatives from the construction, presence, existence, or maintenance of the BMP(s) by the Landowner or Township. - 8.
-The landowner is required to submit an inspection report to the Township yearly.

-This Agreement shall be recorded at the Office of the Recorder of Deeds of County, Pennsylvania, and shall constitute a covenant running with the Property and/or equitable servitude, and shall be binding on the Landowner, his administrators, executors, assigns, heirs, and any other successors in interests, in perpetuity.
+The landowner is required to submit an inspection report to the Township yearly. - 8.
+This agreement shall be recorded at the Office of the Recorder of Deeds in and for Lancaster County, Pennsylvania, and shall be binding on the Landowner, its successors and assigns in interests, in perpetuity.